t3moses/Crews/README.txt

 All other letters are lower case.
 In case of a clash, an exception is raised.

 The sailor uid is unique.
 It is formed from the initial letter of the first name and the first three letters of the last name.
 All letters are lower case.
-And any whitespace is deleted.
+And any non-alphabet character is deleted.

 Outputs